naseem-qa/amman-201d1/class-01/README.md

 ## Kickoff!

 This is the welcome and introduction to Code Fellows.
-You will meet the campus manager and learn about campus operations and policies.
+You will meet the instructional team and learn about campus operations and policies.

 ## Academic Overview